eikaramba/eikaramba/README.md

 ### Hello dear World 👋

-I am **Eike Thies**, co-founder of [fileee](https://fileee.com), founder of [notificat](https://notific.at) and the creatness agency.
+I am **Eike Thies**, co-founder of [fileee](https://fileee.com), founder of several other Projects(see below) and the creatness agency.
 I have a Master of Science in Information Systems and created several Apps, Websites and Services.
 My Skills:

 - 💻 Webtechnologies (Svelte, Vue.js, Aurelia, Angular)
 - 📱 Native mobile Development